Contact: Support@AthleticQuickness.com

 Why Running “Smooth” May Be More Than Just Good Form

-Most athletes think smooth running comes from better form.
-AQ explains why smooth sprinting may actually be the result of improved timing between steps, greater sprint-system cycling speed, better balance between the pushing side and swing side, and a sprint system that is becoming capable of expressing greater speed. 🚀💥
+Most athletes assume smooth running creates speed.
+AQ explains why smooth sprinting may actually be the result of better sprinting, how the pushing side and swing side influence movement quality, and why smoothness may be revealing speed rather than creating it. 🚀💥

 Why Sprinting “Harder” Doesn’t Always Make You Faster

-Why Quick Feet Drills Don’t Always Improve Speed
+Why Quick Feet Don’t Always Create Faster Running

 running relaxed for faster running